danielfm/kubernetes-service-dns-update/README.md

   type: LoadBalancer
 ```

-An "A" record for `test.mydomain.com` will be created as an alias to the ELB that
+...an "A" record for `test.mydomain.com` will be created as an alias to the ELB that
 is configured by Kubernetes.
 This assumes that a hosted zone exists in Route53 for
 `mydomain.com`.
 Any record that previously existed for that dns record will be
 updated.